 Students must complete a 36 semester-hour program, including an internship that extends over a full P-12 school year.
 Candidates must also attain a satisfactory score on the Louisiana State Department of Education identified test for educational leaders, successfully make a culminating program oral presentation, and receive a passing grade on a culminating e-portfolio.
 Applicants must be nominated by appropriate professional individuals and meet additional specified application requirements, including the holding of a current state-issued Level II or Level III Professional Teaching Certificate or its equivalent.
-For more information, contact the Department of Curriculum, Instruction, and Leadership or the Office of Graduate Studies in the College of Education.
+For more information, contact the Department of Curriculum, Instruction, and Leadership or the Office of Graduate Studies in the College of Education and Human Sciences.

 Doctorate of Education (Ed.D.), Educational Leadership

 The College of Education and Human Sciences offers the Ed.D. in Educational Leadership degree with two concentrations:

 This is a terminal degree program designed for persons who desire to be effective leaders in various forms of formal organizations such as P-12 schools and school systems (Educational Leadership) and colleges and universities (Higher Education Administration).
 The program is founded in rigorous coursework, practical experiences, and relevant research pursuits.

 The Department of Curriculum, Instruction, and Leadership also offers graduate certificates in multiple areas.
 Click on the certificates below for curriculum information.

 - Graduate Certificate in Cyber Education for K-12 Teachers (GC/E045)

 - Graduate Certificate in Higher Education Administration (GC/E044)

 - Graduate Certificate in Orientation and Mobility (GC/E046)